Rajah19/php7/README.md

 ---------------------------------------

 ## Strict
- raises error if type does not match
+ Raises error if type does not match

  ```PHP
  declare(strict_types=1)